prodbyeagle/idleclicker/README.md

 ## 🤔 How to Play

-1. Download this Zip: [Download](https://github.com/prodbyeagle/ClickerGame/archive/refs/heads/main.zip) and.
+1. Download this Installer: [Download](https://drive.google.com/file/d/1Vepud5RQUHYJctLjBxSujqwtSb_NterU/view?usp=sharing) and Run it. (on new updates just install the new installer its just updating the old version)
-2. Click on the big button to earn points.
+3. Click on the big button to earn points.
-3. Purchase upgrades to increase your points per click and unlock special features.
+4. Purchase upgrades to increase your points per click and unlock special features.

 ## 🆙 Upgrades